An Instant Pot clam chowder recipe that has all the flavor of a slow-cooked soup. This creamy dish comes loaded with clams and potatoes.

 I hate to sound like a broken record, but wow, it's definitely Fall here.
 The temps have been in the 40's with highs in the 60's.

 We tried to mimic all the flavor of a New England clam chowder, but simplify the process.
-Similar to it's traditional cousin, our clam chowder recipe has most of the same ingredients.
+Similar to it's traditional cousin, our Instant Pot clam chowder recipe has most of the same ingredients.

 Just keep in mind that carrots might sweeten the soup.
-As you can see from the photos, Kim add sliced green onions and served the calm chowder with crackers.
+As you can see from the photos, Kim add sliced green onions and served the clam chowder with crackers.
 Given how simple and tasty this dish turned out, it's the perfect lunch or dinner option for Fall.
-How about we get rolling?

 How to Make Instant Pot Clam Chowder: